Vampire2008/SexAndFurryTitty1-NoMatch3Mod/README.md

-# No Match 3 mod for game Sex and Furry Titty 1, 2
+# No Match 3 mod for games Sex and Furry Titty (1, 2), Humans are not that against Lizardwomen

 This mod enable story mod by default if event it not unlocked.
 And simplify match 3 game that can be win with 1-2 steps.